If doing a sales product demo FEELS easy and intuitive, watch out.

 We found this pattern in the successful calls we analyzed.

-Winning product demos mirror the same priorities raised during discovery calls, in priority order.
+Winning product demonstrations mirror the same priorities raised during discovery calls, in priority order.

 Then move to the business problem you spent the second most time on during discovery.